Fantasia (singer): 2008–2010: Back to Me and Fantasia for Real

 Barrino's third studio album, Back to Me, was released on August 24, 2010.
 Barrino cited Tina Turner, Queen and Aretha Franklin as influences, and like musicians she admired from their era, she recorded with a live band.
 The album has been promoted by appearances on Good Morning America and The Wendy Williams Show among others.
 On March 28, 2010, Barrino also performed "America the Beautiful" at WWE WrestleMania XXVI.
 To promote the album, Barrino embarked on her first solo concert tour, Back to Me Tour in the fall of 2010.
 Barrino appeared on the track "I Want to Be Your Man" from Charlie Wilson's album Just Charlie.
 In the summer of 2010, she appeared as a guest judge alongside Wayne Brady, on episode 11 of RuPaul's Drag Race.

-2011–2013: Grammy Award, return to acting, and Side Effects of You
+2011–2016: Side Effects of You and The Definition Of

 On February 13, 2011, Barrino won her first Grammy Award for Best Female R&B Vocal Performance for "Bittersweet".
 In 2011, Barrino was cast in her first film role, playing gospel singer Mahalia Jackson in a biographical film based on the 1993 book Got to Tell It: Mahalia Jackson, Queen of Gospel.
 It was later reported that the film was fully endorsed by the Mahalia Jackson estate.
 Barrino also would receive not only the top salary in the project but a percentage of the box office revenue the film creates.
 Production was originally planned to begin in October 2011 in New Orleans and Chicago with a release date of late 2012 and a premiere at the Cannes Film Festival.
 In August 2011, organizers of the International Hair Show in Atlanta, Georgia, said medical conditions requiring bed rest had forced Barrino to cancel her scheduled performance there.
 After reports were released suggesting that Barrino would not be involved with the film, Double Dutch Productions LLC, the production company behind Mahalia!, released a statement saying it "extends apologies to Barrino for the inaccurate, non-factual and disparaging statements of Ms. Barrino's reputation, character and image."

-In 2011, Aretha Franklin expressed interest in having Barrino play her in a planned biographical movie.
+In 2011, Aretha Franklin stated Barrino and Jennifer Hudson were on her list of people to play her in a planned biographical movie.
+Hudson ended up portraying her in the film Respect (2021).
 On October 7, RCA Music Group announced it was disbanding J Records along with Arista Records and Jive Records.
 With the shutdown, Barrino (and all other artists previously signed to these three labels) will release her future material on the RCA Records brand.
 On February 13, 2012, VH1 named Barrino 32nd out of the 100 Greatest Women in Music.
 Barrino was featured on a cover version of Cyndi Lauper's "True Colors" with Kelly Price and Faith Evans from Evans' compilation album R&B Divas, which was released on October 2, 2012.